 - Serve.
 Serve hot with crackers and asparagus tips on top.

 - Dietary customizations:

 - To make this soup vegetarian, use vegetable broth instead of chicken broth.

 - To make this soup vegan, dairy-free or paleo, also substitute the butter for 2 tablespoons of olive oil.

-- Use a blender to puree your soup rather than a food processor.
-The blender will get the soup ultra smooth, whereas the food processor doesn’t blend the vegetables as well and may leave it slightly textured.
+- Use a blender: Use an immersion blender or standup blender to puree your soup rather than a food processor.
+The blender will get the soup ultra smooth, whereas the food processor won't blend the vegetables as well and may leave it slightly textured.